Teoneag/CoinSky/README.md

 11. Handle exceptions
 12. color red, green and gray things that change
 13. enable swiping between pages (physics scroll...)
+14. Theme is in the database
+14. HomePage: Sparkline, Refresh, tableHead, sort by table head item, at 743. it gets stuck, i should remove the bg colour of the icon, 9-10, 99-100 they are not alineated, when u get to the end of the table
+15. Add the coin vs coin on exchange: https://min-api.cryptocompare.com/data/v2/pair/mapping/exchange/fsym?exchangeFsym=BTC&limit=1000&exchange=binance
 # Maybe usefull

 - visualDensity: VisualDensity.adaptivePlatformDensity, (in ThemeData)